Skip to main content

 property_id = "213025502"

-In order for auth() method to succeed:
+In order for the auth() method to succeed:

-• If refresh_token is not provided, and you run the pipeline from a console or a notebook, dlt will use InstalledAppFlow to run the desktop authentication flow.
+• If the refresh_token is not provided, and you run the pipeline from a console or a notebook, dlt will use InstalledAppFlow to run the desktop authentication flow.

 If configuration values are missing, dlt will use the default Google credentials (from default()) if available.
 Read more about Google defaults.